 In 2021, 77.8% of the population had an internet connection, representing a considerable increase from 2000, when 4.1% of the population had an internet connection.

 Between 2000 and 2020, infant mortality in Grenada increased from 14,3 to 20,1 deaths per 1000 live births, an increase of 40,8% (Figure 4).
 The percentage of low-weight births (less than 2500 g) increased from 7,5% to 9,3% between 2002 and 2018.

-Regarding the immunization strategy, measles vaccination coverage was 83% in 2020, a decrease of 9percentage points over 2000.
+Regarding the immunization strategy, measles vaccination coverage was 76.0% in 2022, a decrease of 16 percentage points from 2000.